virocon-organization/virocon/docs/fitting.rst

     :scale: 100 %
     :alt: fit of first variable

-    Fit of the first variable.
+    Fit of the first variable, Hs.

 For our second variable, we need some more plots to inspect it properly.
 Let us start with the individual distributions, one for each Hs-interval ::